-The answer is yes, in the sense that we can combine a large number of proto-jets into smaller numbers, where unfortunately nothing tells us what the final number of jets should be.
-We know from Section~\ref{sec:qcd} that in QCD we can produce an arbitrary number of hard jets in a hard matrix element and another arbitrary number via soft or collinear radiation.
-Therefore, we need to tell the jet algorithm either how many jets it should arrive at or what should be the resolution of the smallest proto-jets we consider partons, whatever the measure for this resolution might be.
-In the coming section we will therefore discuss what criteria for a proto-jet recombination to an assumed physical jets exist.
+The answer is yes, in the sense that we can combine a large number of subjets into smaller numbers, where unfortunately nothing tells us what the final number of jets should be.
+We know from Section~\ref{sec:qcd} that in QCD we can produce an arbitrary number of hard jets in a hard matrix element and another arbitrary number of jets via soft or collinear radiation.
+Therefore, we need to tell the jet algorithm either how many jets it should arrive at or what the resolution of the smallest subjets we consider partons should be, whatever the measure for this resolution might be.
+Below we will therefore discuss what criteria exist for a subjet recombination to correspond to an assumed physical jet.